 Emergency tax legislation - New temporary payment deadlines

-Currently, Danish companies have to pay withheld tax and labour market contribution in monthly installments.
-In order to provide more liquidity to Danish companies, the Danish government has passed a legislation under which companies are entitled to postpone payment of payroll tax and labour market contributions for 4 months, and postpone the payment deadline for VAT.
+Currently, Danish companies have to pay withheld tax and labour market contribution in monthly instalments.
+In order to provide more liquidity to Danish companies, the Danish government has passed legislation under which companies are entitled to postpone payment of payroll tax and labour market contributions for four months, and postpone the payment deadline for VAT.

 Help package for Danish companies:

-The Danish government and the parliament have agreed to cover some of the fixed costs that companies no longer have the resources to cover (as a result of the COVID-19 crisis).
-This scheme is in force until 8 July 2020.
+The Danish government and Danish Parliament have agreed to cover some of the fixed costs of companies where they no longer have sufficient resources due to the COVID-19 crisis.
+The scheme is in force until 8 July 2020.
 Under the suggested compensation programme, companies will receive compensation for their documented fixed costs, such as rent, interest and contract-bound expenses (such as leasing), during a period where the company is exposed to a large drop in revenue.
 No formal bill has been proposed or passed yet, but it is expected to be passed without further implications.

 The proposed compensation is based upon the following principles:

 - Companies across all industries are entitled to receive the compensation.

 - The compensation is targeted at companies with a large drop in their revenues (i.e. more than 40%).

 - The compensation is targeted at fixed costs and will cover between 25% and 80% of such costs.